ucsb-cs16/w19/_lab/lab02.md

  ./starL -1 -1
 </pre>

 With the command line parameters -1 -1, the program runs a set of tests on itself to make sure that the function starL inside the program is functioning correctly.
-So, you should be able to get some feedback on whether your code is correct before you even send it to the submit program.
+So, you should be able to get some feedback on whether your code is correct before you even send it to gradescope.
 The code uses stoi to convert the argv[1] and argv[2] to integer values, and compare against -1.

 Look over the code and try to understand how it works.
 When you feel ready, move on to the next step, and try tackling the starT.cpp, starC.cpp and starZ.cpp programs.